salimamukhit/CS336-P1/README.md

 1) Comments are not supported in this format.
 2) There can be no whitespace before or after the equals sign.
 3) There must be a value after the equals sign, it cannot be left blank.
-If you want to leave a variable empty then delete the line, although this can only be done with parameters that have a default values.
+If you want to leave a variable empty then delete the line, although this can only be done with parameters that have default values.
 4) There must be a newline character that terminates each line.
 Including the last line.

 A full INI consists of these parameters: